Saturday, November 29, 2025

 Conclusion

-This is just simple implementation of 6-node MinIO object storage.
+This is just simple implementation of 6-node MinIO object storage in test environment.
 More advanced architectures can be planned, designed and implemented.
 However, this is good foundation for anything more advanced.

 It is worth to mention that MinIO is not the only S3 compatible Open-Source Storage Solution.
 There are other very interesting projects.